globalcitizen/2019-wuhan-coronavirus-data/README.md

 For a world map, the process is similar.

 ```
-cd data-sources/bno/
-./get-bno
-./process-bno >data/sample.csv
-../../../visualization/bno-world-svg/bno-world-csv2svg sample.csv
+./build world
 ```

-You now have a `sample.svg` file which contains the visualized form of the CSV output showing the world.
+You now have a `data-sources/bno/sample.svg` file which contains the visualized form of the CSV (`data-sources/bno/data/sample.csv`) output showing the world.

 ## Sources used